javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 */
 ```

-The `spaces` parameter is used solely for logging and nice-output purposes.
+The `space` parameter is used solely for logging and nice-output purposes.

 ## Custom "toJSON"